 Welcome to the Learning Disability Health Profiles.
-These provide a range of data about people with learning disabilities at Local Authority level.
+These provide a range of data about people with learning disabilities.
 The profiles can be used by health and social care commissioners, and care professionals to help make decisions about services for people with learning disabilities.

-For further information and discussion on the profile indicators you can read our People with Learning Disabilities in England annual report.
-This report covers a wide range of information about population numbers, education, health and social care.
+There is more information about the data covered by the profiles in our annual report People with Learning Disabilities in England.
+This covers a wide range of information about population numbers, education, health and social care.
 You can download it from https://www.gov.uk/government/publications/people-with-learning-disabilities-in-england-2015

 First version released on Fingertips.
 Previously held on Instant Atlas.